What is Temporal Method?

 Exchange rates used for the Temporal method

-There are specific exchange rates included in the translation methodology used in the temporal rate method of currency translation.
+Specific exchange rates are included in the translation methodology used in the temporal rate method of currency translation.
 The exchange rates used are:

 - Current exchange rate: the rate of exchange which exists of the date of financial reporting